 Assessment and Treatment: Contributes to discipline and program committees to enhance patient care; assists in assessing current procedures and assists in developing methods of improvement related to patient care.

-Team Work: Participates in single discipline, multidisciplinary and specialty teams.
+Team Work: Actively participates in single discipline, multidisciplinary and specialty teams.

-Professional Development: Developing ties with professional organizations.
-Provides educational inservices and experiences to the discipline/program and outside community.
+Professional Development: Actively connects with professional organizations.
+Provides educational in-services and experiences within the department, in related interdisciplinary teams and in the surrounding community.

-Professional/Child Life: Attends Child Life meetings as scheduled in hospital.
+Professional: Attends departmental meetings as scheduled in hospital.
 May participate in promotional activities for Child Life (in hospital or community).

 B.S. in Child Life, Child Development or related field